k1ln/realtimejs/README.md

 ## Additional functions
   If you open 1.html you can see additional functions in action.
-  You can link different Xvar-attributes with a function like in svelte but it's in relatime => no prerender:
+  You can link different Xvar-attributes with a function like in svelte but it's in realtime => no prerender:
   ```javascript
     var x = new Xvar();
     x[1] = 10;